Gxwhipp/Fitnite-Topology-Enumeration/README.md

 two hours run time.
 To compute f(6) would require generating and testing for property (*) 1024 times as many matrices.

-There are three ideas, that when combined, serve to make the program much more efficient.
+There are three ideas, that when combined, served to make my new program much more efficient.

 1. Make use of N-1 x N-1 submatrices.
 The N-1 x N-1 matrix obtained by deleting row N and column N from an N x N matrix satisfying property * also satisfies property *.